 Without a doubt, the Team Contract is a powerful tool to ensure alignment, trust, and constructive interaction within a team.
 As such, it can even be considered the foundation for a healthy and cohesive team culture that fosters high morale, high performance, and, ultimately, high value for all stakeholders.

-Imagine a world in which the Team Contract would be a standard operating procedure of every work team and every organization (or even a common element in every family or marriage).
+Imagine a world in which the Team Contract would be a standard operating procedure of every work team and every organization.

 Do you think it would make a difference?